Notice to Guests from Busselton Water

 Internal and external coatings

 Spot blasting will be required along all of the plate weld margins.
-Will be periodic high noise.
+WILL BE HIGH NOISE.

 Commissioning